EraCoSysMed-INSPIRATION/INSPIRATION_DDGI_obsdata_db/README.md

 User input is validated using [JSON-schema draft-07](http://json-schema.org/draft-07/schema).
 <!-- For the full documentation of the user input validation [click here](./docs/README.md). -->
-The input is required to have the following structure:
+The input is required to have the following structure and data types:
 ```json
    {
      "profile_info": "object",